Study Plan

 7

-Why use a DSA tracker?
+Why use this DSA tracker?

 Interview preparation without structure leads to wasted time.
 You solve random problems, forget patterns you practiced last week, and have no idea how much ground you have actually covered.
-A DSA tracker solves this by giving you a curated list organized by topic, so you can build skills systematically and see your progress at a glance.
+A DSA tracker solves this by giving you a curated list organized by topic, so you can build skills systematically and measure your progress.

-How this tracker is organized
+How this Data Structures and Algorithms tracker is organized

 Recommended study approach